 About the Film

-This is the first of two one-hour documentaries that follow the story of a gifted African American family from the rural South.
-The sequel which follows the grandchildren into the 21th Century, will be released in 2016.
+This film was released in 1985.
+It is the first of two documentaries that follow the story of a gifted African American family from the rural South.
+The sequel "Reunion" (2016) follows the grandchildren into the 21th Century.

 Watch a trailer for the new film.